Part 2 continued: Claude Code Snake app

 export default App

-That file is small enough that future changes to game rules do not need to touch it.
+That file is small enough that future changes to game rules don't need to touch it.
 The game behavior sits in one place.

 Game state